-Positioned physically at the center of the criminal justice system in Houston, UHD is the sole university in the University of Houston System with Criminal Justice degree programs, including a nationally recognized Master of Science in Criminal Justice.
+Positioned physically at the center of the criminal justice system in Houston, UHD has a long history in the criminal justice field and offers a nationally recognized Master of Science in Criminal Justice academic degree program.
 The University is also home to a criminal justice training center and police cadet program.